 Appropriate Vaccine Usage

-This is the percentage of patients who were administered the flu and pneumonia vaccines.
+This indicates the percentage of residents that were administered the pneumonia and flu vaccines.
 Higher vaccination rates should be demanded by residents.

 Residents Maintain Autonomy

-This tells you the percent of patients who required increased assistance with activities of daily living over time.
-High levels of dependence on staff for assistance with activities of daily living may be a sign of deterioration of a resident's well-being.
+This indicates the percentage of patients who needed more assistance with activities of daily living over time.
+High levels of dependence on staff for assistance with ADL's could be a sign of the decline of a patient's health.

 Ability to Keep Residents Mobile

-This metric tracks the number of times residents are hospitalized per 1,000 days of patient care.
-Avoiding hospitalizations is key to the physical health of nursing home patients.
+This is the number of times residents are hospitalized per thousand days of care.
+There is a correlation between staying out of the hospital and the overall quality of long-term care.

 Short-term Care: Rehospitalizations